This post is long.

 As you read what he shared, you may find your heart and mind opened to realize that you can make a difference.
 You can look deep in your heart and vow or pray to treat others with the respect they deserve, if this is something you struggle with.

 Just be kind.
 Kindness matters.
-Black lives matter.
+What the world needs now is love!

 This is what JT said: (I share it with permission)